-4. Performance 2021-2022
+4. Performance 2022-2023

-We received four new requests under the ATIA during the reporting year.
-These were the first received in the past five years.
-They represent a third of all requests submitted since 2006, when the Fund became subject to the ATIA.
-A total of 759 pages were processed.
-Our compliance rate is 33% for the reporting year.
+We did not receive any new requests under the ATIA during the reporting year and one request was outstanding from the previous period.
+A total of 1953 pages was processed during this reporting period.
+Our compliance rate is 0% for the reporting year.

-The following sections provide highlights and interpretations of the 2021-2022 statistical report.
-The complete report is included in Appendix B.
+The following sections provide highlights and interpretations of the 2022-2023 statistical report as well as the 2022-2023 supplemental report.
+The complete reports are included in Appendices B and C.

-4.1 Section 1 - Requests subject to the ATIA
+4.1 Section 1 - Requests under the ATIA